-On May 23, 2024, the Company entered into a definitive agreement with OncoX, pursuant to which the Company will grant Oncox an exclusive right to develop and commercialize ABVC's BLEX 404 single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Myelodysplastic Syndrome (the "MS Products"), within a certain territory, specified as 50% of the Worldwide Markets for 20 years (the "May 23, 2024 Oncox Agreement").
-In consideration thereof, Oncox shall pay ABVC a total of \$6,250,000 (or 1,250,000 Oncox shares valued at \$5 per share1) 30 days after entering the May 23, 2024 Oncox Agreement, with an additional milestone payment of \$625,000 in cash after OncoX's next round of fundraising, of which there can be no guarantee.
-Oncox may remit cash payments of at least \$100,000 towards the licensing fees and deductible from the second milestone payment; ABVC is also entitled to royalties of 5% of Net Sales, as defined in the May 23, 2024 Oncox Agreement, from the first commercial sale of the MS Product in the noted territory, which remains uncertain.
-Oncox may use its revenue to fund the licensing fees.
-Oncox entered into the same agreement with ABVC's affiliate, Biolite, Inc.
+On May 23, 2024, the Company and its subsidiary, BioLite Inc (collectively, the "licensor"), each entered into a licensing agreement with OncoX, on the same terms, pursuant to which the licensors will grant OncoX an exclusive right to develop and commercialize ABVC's BLEX 404 single-herb botanical drug extract from the dry fruit body of Maitake Mushroom (Grifola Frondosa) for treatment of Myelodysplastic Syndrome (the "MS Products"), within a certain territory, specified as 50% of the Worldwide Markets for 20 years (the "May 23, 2024 OncoX Agreements").
+In consideration thereof, OncoX shall pay each licensor a total of \$6,250,000 (or 1,250,000 OncoX shares valued at \$5 per share) 30 days after entering the May 23, 2024 OncoX Agreements, with an additional milestone payment of \$625,000 in cash after OncoX's next round of fundraising, of which there can be no guarantee.
+OncoX may remit cash payments of at least \$100,000 towards the licensing fees and deductible from the second milestone payment; each licensor is also entitled to royalties of 5% of Net Sales, from the first commercial sale of the MS Product in the noted territory, which remains uncertain.
+OncoX may use its revenue to fund the licensing fees.